Obscuretone/obscuretone.github.io/public/posts/en/trial_by_fire.md

 tags: [production, incidents, hiring, engineering, evidence]
 ---

-One of my favorite interview questions is simple:
+One of my favorite interview questions is:

 > Tell me about the last time something broke in production.

-I do not like this question because I want to punish people for making mistakes.
+I ask because production is where software stops being theoretical, not because I want to punish people for making mistakes.

-I like it because production is where software stops being theoretical.

 Local development is controlled.
 Tests are selective.
 Staging is a model.
 Production has real users, real data, real concurrency, real integrations, real permissions, real traffic, real money, and real organizational pressure.